mattyman174/GenericItemization/README.md

 [Struct Utils Plugin Source Code](https://github.com/EpicGames/UnrealEngine/tree/release/Engine/Plugins/Experimental/StructUtils)

 The Class Layout was created in the Online UML Diagramming tool [Draw.io](https://www.drawio.com/)

+Special thanks to the [Unreal Source](https://unrealsource.com/) Discord community for the support.

 If you found the Generic Itemization Plugin useful to you, please [consider making a donation](https://donate.stripe.com/3cs2c15SIbfXeoo5kk), although I provide it for free and with no expectations, I have put considerable time into this work and appreciate any contributions.